practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 <br/>

-As of 2026-07-05: after the ["speed part"](./random_streams_for_perf_stats.fs) of the microbenchmark program in Gforth, should I also implement the full microbenchmark program? (tbd)
+As of 2026-07-05: after the ["speed part"](./random_streams_for_perf_stats.fs) of the microbenchmark program in Gforth, should I also implement the full microbenchmark program? (tbd).
+The Gforth solution is already listed in _programming_languages_exe_speeds.csv_!

 <br/>